luisferlc/OOP-in-Data-Engineering/README.md

 Why to do this?

 I have found that there is very little content out there regarding the use of OOP into Data Engineering.
 If the discussion was about the use of OOP in Software Engineering or Web Devlopment, there are tons of mountains of content to use from.
 I was eager to find some books on this but no luck either.
-Most of the cases I have found that the gold standard principles of Software Engineering can be adapted to Data Engineering so, this is an attemp to do that and invite Data Engineers to include it in their projects too.
+Most of the cases I have found that the gold standard principles of Software Engineering Development can be adapted to Data Engineering so, this is an attemp to do that and invite Data Engineers to include OOP in their projects too.

 ### Advantages of OOP in DE
 1. Modularity and Reusability